वस्तु

 Cultures

 Juxtaposed with the altered countenance of this country’s populace, as an immigrant, I find myself frequently querying my assumptions about my cohabitants.
 Who exactly are these folks?
 This amateur anthropological quest is unlikely to yield any substantive answers, I have realized.
-Nevertheless, I have located an alluring niche in the memories of my initial impressions Read more ⇢
+Nevertheless, I have located an alluring niche in the memories of my initial impressions about the people in this country.
+Allow me… Read more ⇢

 -